 Leash still clutched tightly in one hand, I let Cash lead me over to the next candidate: a blue and tan Dachshund.

 A round of rear-sniffing ensued.
 This time I tried to be more optimistic.
-This interaction, I told myself, could very well crystallize into a friendship, one with the power to transform Cash from antsy wallflower to fun-loving socialite.
+This interaction, I told myself, could very well crystallize into a friendship, one with the power to transform Cash from an antsy wallflower to a fun-loving socialite.